KAI Hakone is a luxury hot spring in Ryokan located next to the Sukomo River. Check out Anne’s review to learn more about this Hoshino Resort.

 About Hoshino Resorts KAI Hakone

-From the resort you have a lovely view across and down the valley, which in springtime is covered in cherry blossoms, in summer with beautiful green foliage, and in autumn covered in amazing autumn foliage colours.
+In springtime is covered in cherry blossoms, in summer with beautiful green foliage, and autumn is covered in amazing autumn foliage colors.

 Please note is that the KAI Hakone resort does not have views of Mt Fuji.

 The resort is very discreet and welcoming.
-On arrival the staff quickly assist with your luggage and seat you to arrange check in, whilst also providing their special welcome drink.
+On arrival, the staff quickly assist with your luggage and seat you to check in, while also providing their special welcome drink.

-After being guided to your room and shown through the amenities, you are able to either relax or explore the resort.
+After being guided to your room and shown through the amenities, you can either relax or explore the resort.

-Hoshino Resorts KAI Hakone offer six different room options which can accommodate between two to five people.
+Hoshino Resorts KAI Hakone offers six different room options that can accommodate between two to five people.

 KAI Hakone also regularly offers cultural experiences each evening, showcasing the local arts and crafts.